 The arrival of autumn was well on its way.
 Leaves were no longer a dull green, but a wonderful pallet of colours dancing in the wind.
 If you watched closely, you would notice that one by one, each leaf would involuntarily release its grasp and float softly to the ground.
 There, each leaf lay, piled on top of one another, waiting for the wind to blow them apart.
 Each leaf, apart from one.
 This leaf was not dancing merrily, nor waiting patiently on the ground.
 Instead.
 It lay isolated, so absent and pained, as if it were longing to be blossoming on a tree again.
 I understand how that vacant leaf feels, downcast and counting down the days.
 Not many people do though, and that is the problem.

-Ishbel’s account identifies very clearly the feelings of isolation and a lack of a sense of belonging.
-Providing the right opportunities and the right environment to enable Service children to express their feelings and have their voices heard can help to overcome these feelings and support them to achieve positive outcomes both academically and socially.
-Below are just a few tips for staff working with pupils from service families to help ensure this happens.
+Isabel’s words highlight feelings of isolation and a lack of a sense of belonging.
+Providing the right opportunities and the right environment so Service children can express their feelings and have their voices heard can help to overcome these feelings and support them to achieve positive outcomes both academically and socially.

 - Take time to understand and better appreciate the impact of Service life on children and young people, their development, and their long-term psychological health.